On Shimura's isomorphism and $(\Gamma, G)$-bundles on the upper-half plane: Introduction

-Ideally, one wishes to associate, to every irreducible $\rho:\Ga\to U$, a holomorphic principal $G$-bundle over the compact Riemann surface $\Ga\setminus\HH^{*}$, with an additional parabolic structure on each cusp and elliptic fixed point, a reduction of the structure group to $U$ away from the cusps and elliptic fixed points, and a singular flat $U$-connection whose holonomy correspond to the conjugacy class of $\rho$.
-One would then expect a correspondence between the set of such $\rho$ and the set of stable parabolic $G$-bundles.
-While this is true for stable principal $G$-bundles \cite{Ramanathan75}, it turns out that such association is not possible in general for Fuchsian groups whose elements are not purely hyperbolic, and only in the generic case when the weights (for all parabolic and elliptic generators) lie in the interior of the Weyl alcove.
-In general, the geometric structures suitable for this purpose have been called \emph{parahoric G-torsors} by Balaji-Seshadri (see \cite{BS15} and references therein), and indeed satisfy the previously mentioned uniformization principle, generalizing the results in \cite{N-S65,MS80}.
-Our perspective is based on working over $\HH$ and directly considering, instead, some induced spaces of global sections (in the sense of sheaf cohomology), as suitable spaces of automorphic forms.
+Ideally, one wishes to associate, to every irreducible homomorphism $\rho:\Ga\to U$, some suitable geometric data consisting of \begin{itemize} \item[(i)] A holomorphic principal $G$-bundle $P$ over the compact Riemann surface $\Ga\setminus\HH^{*}$, with additional data in the fibers of each cusp and elliptic fixed point, generalizing the notion of a parabolic structure, and satisfying a suitable notion of parabolic stability, \item[(ii)] A reduction of the structure group of $P$ to $U$, away from the cusps and elliptic fixed points, \item[(iii)] An irreducible singular flat $U$-connection on $P$, whose holonomy representation corresponds to $\rho$. \end{itemize} One would then expect a correspondence between the set of $U$-conjugacy clases $\{\rho\}$ of irreducible representations $\rho$ for which each parabolic and elliptic generator lies in an a priori given conjugacy class in $U$, and the set of equivalence classes $\{P\}$ of stable parabolic $G$-bundles on $\Ga\setminus\HH^{*}$ with prescribed weight data, explicitly realized by means of the existence of a singular irreducible flat $U$-connection in $P$.
+While this is true for stable principal $G$-bundles \cite{Ramanathan75} (i.e., purely hyperbolic Fuchsian groups), it turns out that such association is not possible in general for arbitrary Fuchsian groups of the first kind, and only in the generic case when the weights (for all parabolic and elliptic generators) lie in the interior of a Weyl alcove for a choice of maximal torus in $U$.
+In general, the geometric structures suitable for this purpose have been called \emph{parahoric G-torsors} by Balaji-Seshadri (see \cite{BS15} and references therein), and indeed satisfy the previous uniformization principle, generalizing the results in \cite{N-S65,MS80}.
+Due two the concrete objectives of the present work, our perspective is based, instead, on working over $\HH$ in terms of a complex-analytic framework, and directly considering some induced spaces of global holomorphic sections (in the sense of sheaf cohomology) with suitable asymptotic behavior, as spaces of $\mathfrak{g}$-valued automorphic forms satisfying the cusp form condition.

-In a seemingly unrelated line, the study of arithmetic properties of automorphic functions let Goro Shimura to generalize the work of Eichler to periods associated to representations of Fuchsian groups on compact groups.
+In another stream of ideas, the study of arithmetic properties of automorphic functions let Goro Shimura to generalize the work of Eichler to periods associated to representations of Fuchsian groups on compact groups.
 For weight 2, the celebrated isomorphism of Shimura \cite{Shimura71} reads